rustfs/rustfs/README.md

 You can join us by email: hello@rustfs.com;

-You can also add WeChat, WeChat ID: mys3io (ordinary users please do not add this WeChat)
+You can also add WeChat, WeChat ID: mys3io (Developer applications only)

 # Invest in us